Micheál Ó Droigheaín

 His property was among those attacked and burned in the Barna area as reprisal for the kidnapping and killing of Patrick W. Joyce (teacher) by the unit for spying.
 Joyce's body was buried in a bog and only discovered in 1998.

 In 1922, the Earl of Westmeath, who had inherited the Blake estate, sold the house and nine acres to Ó Droigheaín.

+Ó Droigheaín was the one time manager of the Galway Greyhound Stadium.